vbonk/highlevel/docs/mvp-aim-plan.md

 ---

 ## 7. Companion Docs (in this repo)
+- `sources.md` – curated list of public sources and references for HighLevel knowledge and best practices

 - `ai-nucleus-spec.md` – spec for the external AI helper
 - `hl-setup-blueprint.md` – structure of HL